Skip to main content

 Access control systems are important as they provide an extra layer of obstruction for intruders trying to access high-risk areas like stock rooms, registers and cash-counting areas.
 Employees can request access to these areas by presenting personalized credentials to stationary readers.

-If presented credentials match a set stored in a centralized database, access to the area will be granted.
+This can be a physical credential type, such as a key card, or a touchless credential type, like mobile credentials.
+If the presented credentials match a set stored in a centralized database, access to the area will be granted.
 Gas station security staff may also receive instant alerts warning of suspicious activity.

-Different types of credentials can be used to secure different areas.
-Simple PIN codes or key card readers are most effective in high-traffic areas to ensure convenient access for staff and authorized guests.
+Simple PIN codes, key card readers and touchless mobile credentials are most effective in high-traffic areas to ensure convenient access for staff and authorized guests.
 High-risk locations like stock rooms, safe rooms and fuel storage areas can be locked behind advanced biometric access readers to reduce the risk of unauthorized access.

 Access events will be recorded automatically, enabling gas station security teams to review historical data when investigating incidents.
 Business owners can also integrate access readers alongside gas station cameras to automatically capture and flag footage of suspicious events.